List of tallest buildings in Hobart

-This list of tallest buildings in Hobart ranks the tallest in the Australian city of Hobart by height.
-This ranking system, created by the US-based Council on Tall Buildings and Urban Habitat includes the height to a spire but not to an antenna.
-Most of the buildings in this table are within the central business district, However the 19-storey Wrest Point Casino at 73 m is located several kilometres away.
-It also stands as the tallest building in the state of Tasmania.
+This list of tallest buildings in Hobart ranks the tallest in the city of Hobart, Tasmania, Australia, by height.
+This ranking system, created by the United States–based Council on Vertical Urbanism (formerly Council on Tall Buildings and Urban Habitat) includes the height to a spire but not to an antenna.
+Most of the buildings in this table are within the Hobart central business district; however, the 19-storey Wrest Point Hotel Casino, which is the tallest building in Tasmania at 73 m, is located several kilometres away.

-Hobart currently has a range of height limits in the city to preserve an established low-rise character, with 42 m height being the maximum allowable height overall.
+Hobart currently has a range of height limits in the city to preserve an established low-rise character, with 42 m being the maximum allowable height overall.
 There are several buildings above this height that were constructed prior to the current height restrictions and the Hobart City Council has made exceptions to certain developments if it is found that the development in question would benefit the city.
 There are also rules in the Tasmanian Planning Scheme limiting residential heights outside of the CBD.

 The tallest structure in Tasmania is a transmission tower on Mount Wellington standing at 130 m.
-The tallest buildings in Tasmania outside Hobart include the Shot Tower, Taroona at 58 metres and the Silos Hotel in Launceston 46 metres.
+The tallest buildings in Tasmania outside Hobart include the Shot Tower, Taroona, at 58 metres and the Silos Hotel in Launceston at 46 metres.